 If you and your spouse live in different states, this also impacts where you file.
 Depending on the states and your specific situation, there may be benefits or detriments to filing in one or the other.

-If the two spouses agree on which region has jurisdiction, the divorce can proceed there.
+If both spouses agree on which region has jurisdiction, the divorce can proceed there.
 To determine jurisdiction if you move around frequently, look at factors like:

 - Where you vote and pay taxes.